Safer Streets Littleton: Pilot Projects

 - Because the City uses quick-install materials for these projects, construction is typically completed within a few days.
 Larger projects, such as those spanning an entire corridor, may take multiple weeks .
 However, timelines can vary depending on weather conditions.
 The City's goal is to minimize disruption while making safety improvements as efficiently as possible.

-- Installing white plastic posts, or delineators, is a relatively quick and low-cost process.
-Posts can be installed and maintained by City staff, as well as temporarily removed if necessary due to emergencies, heavy snow, or other conditions.
-Just like a seamstress would create a practice garment with a cheaper fabric to see how it fits and make adjustments before using expensive fabric, the city is first using low-cost, quick-to-install materials to test and refine the design and materials before seeking to make them permanent.
+- The materials the city uses for pilot projects are quick to install and moveable if we need to make revisions to the project design, all at a much lower cost than using concrete.
+These materials can be installed by City staff in a matter of days, as well as temporarily removed, if necessary, due to emergencies, heavy snow, or other conditions.
+Just like a seamstress would use a lower cost fabric to test how the project fits and adjust as needed before investing in a more durable, high-quality fabric, the city is first using lower-cost, quick-to-install materials to test and refine the design and materials before seeking to make them permanent.